spyder-ide/spyder-docs/doc/faq.rst

    .. _Miniconda: https://docs.conda.io/en/latest/miniconda.html

    Then, you need to create a new conda environment with the modules that you want to use with Spyder and include ``spyder-kernels`` in it.
-For example, if you want to use ``scikit-klearn``, open your terminal or the Anaconda prompt on Windows and run the following commands:
+For example, if you want to use ``scikit-learn``, open your terminal or the Anaconda prompt on Windows and run the following commands:

    .. code-block:: bash